James-Oswald/jamesoswald.dev/content/posts/LogicistMagesManifesto.md

 that fits within the world's setting.

 ## Spells as Statements
-> And God said, “Let there be light,” and there was light. --Genesis 1:3

-> For he spoke, and it came to be; he commanded, and it stood firm.  --Psalm 33:9

 The "Spells as statements of truth" paradigm aligns well with the notion of speaking the world into existence found in Abrahamic religions.
 God in a logicist mage's world can be seen as omnipotent being making statements of truth